Ayurvedic Evening Routine: Wind Down by Body Type

 Regardless of body type, these evening habits may disrupt sleep:

-- Alcohol before bed — while sedating initially, it disrupts deep sleep cycles
+- Alcohol before bed.
+Sedating initially, but it disrupts deep sleep cycles.

-- Work in the bedroom — maintain the bedroom as a sanctuary for sleep
+- Work in the bedroom.
+Keep the bedroom a sanctuary for sleep.

 Building Your Evening Routine

 The cumulative effect of these small changes is profound.
-Within a month, most people report noticeably better sleep quality, easier mornings, and improved energy throughout the day.
+Within a month, most people report noticeably better sleep, easier mornings, and more energy through the day.

 Frequently Asked Questions

-Ayurveda recommends eating dinner by 6-7 PM, at least 2-3 hours before sleep.
-Dinner should be lighter than lunch, as Agni (digestive fire) naturally weakens in the evening.
+Ayurveda recommends dinner by 6 to 7 PM, at least 2 to 3 hours before sleep.
+Dinner should be lighter than lunch, because Agni (digestive fire) naturally weakens in the evening.
 Going to bed with undigested food creates Ama and disrupts sleep quality.

-The hours between 6-10 PM are Kapha time — heavy, slow, and sleepy.
-Falling asleep during this window leverages Kapha's natural sedating quality.
-After 10 PM, Pitta time begins, bringing a second wind of energy and mental activity that can make falling asleep more difficult.
+6 to 10 PM is Kapha time.
+Heavy, slow, sleepy.
+Falling asleep in this window borrows Kapha's natural sedating quality.
+After 10 PM, Pitta time begins.
+It brings a second wind of energy and mental activity that makes falling asleep harder.

-Ayurveda approaches insomnia through body type.
+Ayurveda treats insomnia by body type.
 Vata insomnia (racing thoughts) may benefit from warm oil foot massage and ashwagandha milk.
-Pitta insomnia (overheated mind) may respond to cooling practices and brahmi.
+Pitta insomnia (overheated mind) responds to cooling practices and brahmi.
 Kapha rarely has insomnia but may oversleep.
 A consistent evening routine is the foundation.

 This article is for educational purposes only and reflects traditional Ayurvedic perspectives alongside selected research.
 It is not medical advice.
 Always consult a qualified healthcare provider before acting on any information presented here.